 The symptoms of neglect are often subtle and difficult to spot.
 Here are a few signs to look for when you visit your loved one:

 - Unsafe or unsanitary living conditions, such as a dirty kitchen or untidy linens

 - Unbrushed hair or teeth, or overgrown fingernails

 - Bedsores or unexplained injuries

 - Mood changes such as depression or abnormal aggression

 - Dehydration or malnutrition

-If your family member was abused, neglected, or financially exploited in an Alabama nursing home, contact Morris Bart & Associates, LLC.
-A personal-injury attorney in Birmingham will help you pursue justice and compensation.
-Call 800-537-8185 to arrange a free consultation.
+If your family member was abused, neglected, or financially exploited in an Alabama nursing home, contact an attorney.
+A personal injury attorney in Birmingham can help you pursue justice and compensation for your loved one’s suffering.